← Back to All Cats

 Adoption fees, the WHS Shelter Clinic, and Craig Street Cats

 A $100 to $300 fee in Winnipeg typically includes spay or neuter (often done before the kitten goes home), first round of vaccinations (FVRCP), deworming, a microchip registered to the adopter, and the rescue's health record.
 Compared to buying privately, the rescue fee usually saves $400 to $700 in first-year vet costs.
 The Winnipeg Humane Society also operates the WHS Shelter Clinic, which offers reduced-cost spay and neuter for adopters and the broader Winnipeg community.
-D'Arcy's ARC is no-kill and tends to hold kittens longer to spay or neuter on-site before adoption.
+D'Arcy's ARC is no-kill; when a kitten is too young to be altered before adoption, D'Arcy's covers the spay or neuter at the adopter's vet once the kitten reaches six months.
 Craig Street Cats focuses on TNR and socializes kitten litters trapped from feral colonies for adoption into indoor homes.

 Indoor-only is the Winnipeg standard